Torah Temimah Primary School: Achievements and standards

-Torah Temimah holds a Healthy Schools bronze award and an Eco Schools award.
-It is a member of the Brent Schools Partnership.

 Architecture of the building

 (This section includes information taken from: Constructing Identity: Anglo-Jewry and Synagogue Architecture by Sharman Kadish, Architectural History Vol. 45 (2002) pp. 386–408; Diary of Dollis Hill 1929-1996, published in pamphlet form by Michael Brooke in 1996 to mark the rededication of the building as the Torah Temimah Primary School; and the Wikipedia entry for Dollis Hill Synagogue.
 There are a small number of mostly minor discrepancies in certain historical, technical and chronological details between these sources.)

 The school occupies the building and site of the former Dollis Hill Synagogue.
 The Dollis Hill Jewish community had its origins, like other suburban London Jewish communities, in the emigration of families from the Whitechapel and neighbouring areas of London's East End to the more affluent suburbs in the 1920s.
 An organized Jewish community was formally constituted locally in 1929, and included families from what became the Willesden, Cricklewood and Neasden synagogues.
 For the first few years, services were held in a number of temporary rented rooms and halls.
 A separate Dollis Hill Hebrew Congregation was formed in 1933 and affiliated to the United Synagogue.
 This congregation also used a number of temporary premises for some years.
 The fledgling Dollis Hill Hebrew Congregation leased surplus railway land from the London, Midland and Scottish Railway Company in 1933 and held services in a building on the area of what is now the school playground.
 The site freehold was acquired from the railway company, together with some adjoining land, for £980 in 1937.

 The current synagogue building was commissioned by the growing Dollis Hill Jewish community from Sir Owen Williams.
 The foundation stone was laid in February 1937.